-As well as being famous for its numerous health benefits and year-round warm climate, the Dead Sea also contains a profound heritage.
+As well as being famous for its numerous health benefits and year-round warm climate, the Dead Sea also contains a profound heritage and has played an important role throughout the history of the peoples of the area.
 The sea is mentioned numerous times in the bible and has long been associated with mysticism, wonderment, and religious significance in the Biblical era.

 It is most commonly referenced when describing the borders to the land of Israel.
 However, it is also very notable in its own right.
 Various names are used to refer to the Dead Sea in the Bible, including ‘Salt Sea’, ‘Sea of Arabah’, and ‘Eastern Sea’.

 The Dead Sea is mentioned in the Bible – it was famous even during that period.
 Several different sects of Jews used to lives in the caves near the Dead Sea.
 The most famous of these were the Essenes, who have left us the original Bible scrolls – but more on them later.
 The area of Ein Gedi near the Dead Sea, which is a nature reserve today, is believed to be the area where the Biblical David, king to be, hid from King Saul when the latter came after him with the purpose of killing him.
 Another very well-known Biblical story that took place in the vicinity of the Dead Sea is the story of Lot’s wife.
 But the salty lake at the lowest elevation on Earth is probably best known for the story of Masada that has become a symbol of resistance against oppression, and Masada has been recognized as a UNESCO World Heritage Site.

 Lot’s wife – a pillar of salt